 We also work closely with Dr Margaret Carswell who provides us with the resources we use to teach Religious Education.
 Twice a year she visits us from Australia; teaching lessons throughout the school and working with teachers to improve their subject knowledge in relation to theology.

 Our staff and children gain so much from these regular visits and over time we have seen a real development of our children’s religious literacy alongside their ability to make connections.

 Our Governors are also constantly learning and they attend training sessions that cover a wide variety of topics.
 These are run by either the Local Authority or the Diocese of Westminster.
 They attend training sessions throughout the year.
 These have included:

-- Safeguarding training led by Hilary Shaw, the head of Safeguarding for the Tri-borough
+- Safeguarding training led by Megan Brown, the H&F LADO

 - Data training focussing on the Inspection Dashboard, led by Andy Phillips – a lead Ofsted Inspector

 - Ofsted for governors led by a Local Authority representative

 - Governor Conference led by the Diocese of Westminster

 Here are some links that will give you a flavour of what our staff have been learning and discussing (click each image to view video):